changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 *(since C++17)*

-**Why do we need it?** Functions frequently need to "return several values at once" — for example, a computed result together with a status flag.
-In traditional C++ we either define a dedicated struct for this, or pack the values into a `std::tuple` and return that; but getting the values back out is clumsy.
-Unpacking with `std::tie` forces us to **declare every variable in advance** and to **know exactly** how many elements the tuple holds and the type of each — and any mismatch is an error.
+Functions frequently need to "return several values at once" — for example, a computed result together with a status flag.
+In traditional C++ this is not elegant: we either define a dedicated struct for it, or pack the values into a `std::tuple` and return that, but getting the values back out is clumsy — unpacking with `std::tie` forces us to declare every variable in advance and to know exactly how many elements the tuple holds and the type of each, and any mismatch is an error.

-**What problem does it solve?** C++17's **structured bindings** let us, in a single line, "unpack" a tuple, a `std::pair`, a raw array, or a struct with public data members, and bind the pieces directly to a set of **named** variables, with the types deduced by the compiler:
+C++17's **structured bindings** exist precisely to remove that clumsiness: they let us, in a single line, "unpack" a tuple, a `std::pair`, a raw array, or a struct with public data members, and bind the pieces directly to a set of named variables, with the types deduced by the compiler:

 ```cpp
 #include <iostream>